 Do You Suffer From Test Anxiety?

-Many people experience some nervousness or apprehension before, during, or after an exam.
+Many people experience nervousness or apprehension before, during, or after exams.
 This kind of anxiety can be a powerful motivator.
 However, some people experience test-related anxiety to such a degree that it can lead to poor performance.

 During exams, do you...